manaliv23/Text_To_Speech_Converter/README.md

 2. gTTS (Google Text-to-Speech) is a Python module for converting text to audio.
 3. The playsound module is used for playing audio files.
 This module allows us to play sounds.
-Commands to install the pakages:
+Commands to install the pakages: pip install tkinter pip install gtts pip install playsound==1.2.2
-1.pip install tkinter
-2.pip install gtts
-3. pip install playsound==1.2.2